Information Assurance Awareness, Training, and Education

 • Coordinate and track education and awareness ongoing activities and projects;

-• Foster relationships with internal and external customers and collaborate with teams, stakeholders and partners to understand and implement improvements;
+• Foster relationships with internal and external stakeholders and collaborate with them to understand and implement improvements;

-• Collaborate with teams to develop education and awareness materials and help support training needs.
+• Develop education and awareness materials and help support training needs.

 • Unit IT Managers & Security Unit Liaisons